paulobalonye/hello-world-AMEX-GBT/README.md

 This is just a simple Java Application specifically for AMEX GBT interview session.
+Just playing around!